 3. Get the museum pass.

 If you’re planning to visit different museums and archaeological sites, a museum pass will be very useful.
-The museum pass can be obtained from any historical site that accepts them.
+The museum pass can be obtained from any historical site that accepts them or even online.
 It can be used in selected museums and archeological sites around the country.
 If you only plan to visit one city in Turkey, you can opt for a regional museum pass instead of the nationwide one.

-The museum pass costs 210TL, saving you some money for your next adventure.
+The museum pass costs 210TL, saving you some money for your next adventure making it one of the best ways to enjoy Istanbul on a budget

 4. Download travel apps for visiting Istanbul.